 With an estate sale, the objective is to liquidate an individual’s estate.
 This means that the items for sale aren’t necessarily old, outdated, or unwanted.
 Some items can be quite viable and desirable!
 With this in mind, items that you’d find at an estate sale are typically more expensive relative to a garage sale.
 However, they are certainly cheaper than retail, and you can often find some bargains!

-How Do Estate Sales Work?
+What Percentage Do Estate Sales Take?

 Create Your Estate Plan Today to Ensure Your Assets Are Property Distributed